 C. Open the Power BI report using Power BI Desktop

 D. Open DAX Studio

-- Click on Connect, in order to connect to open Power BI Report from step C and press Connect button
+- Click on Connect, in order to connect to open Power BI report from step C and press the Connect button

 - You should be able to see the Power BI Data Model on your screen as shown below

 - In order to connect the Vertipaq Analyzer you will use the connection string to the Power BI Report